kanchan1427/daily-blogs/README.md

 **Date : 17-Feb-2022**
 ## Create CRUD app using MySQL in budibase

  Today I was trying to create crud app-MySQL but there is an error related to database .
-And I am reading the documentation of erpnext (education domain) and  learnt how to create students and instructors.
+And I am reading the documentation of ErpGuru (education domain) and  learnt how to create students and instructors.
 For creating CRUD app click on "https://docs.budibase.com/docs/build-a-crud-app".<br>